 Antibiotics are used also for other purposes than to treat bacterial infections in humans.
 As in human medicine, some of this use is prudent, while some is improper.
 Any antibiotic use runs the risk of promoting survival of resistant bacteria.

-Examples of areas were antibiotics are used in the non-human sector:
+Examples of areas were antibiotics are used in the animal/non-human sector:

 - When growing fruits and vegetables.
-Antibiotics are sometimes sprayed on or injected into fruit and vegetable crops.
+Antibiotics are sometimes sprayed on or injected into fruit and vegetable crops to treat or prevent bacterial infections.

 Currently, large quantities of antibiotics are used for disease prevention and control and to promote growth in food-producing animals, often as a substitute for hygienic husbandry practices.
 Global antibiotic consumption in livestock was estimated at 131,109 tons in 2013.
 When antibiotics are used in an industrial setting, where large numbers of animals are kept in close proximity under often unhygienic conditions, a perfect setting for selection and spread of resistant bacteria is created.